wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

     host to network - long : convert a number into a 32-bit network representation.
 This is commonly used to store an IP address into a sockaddr structure.

     4.3 “ntohs”
-    network to host - short : convert a 16-bit number from a network representation into the local processor's format.
+    network to host - short : convert a 16-bit number from a network representation into the local processor`s format.
 This is commonly used to read a port number from a sockaddr structure.

     4.4 “ntohl”
-    network to host - long : convert a 32-bit number from a network representation into the local processor's format.
+    network to host - long : convert a 32-bit number from a network representation into the local processor`s format.
 This is commonly used to read an IP address from a sockaddr structure.

     Using any of the above 4.4 macros will guarantee that your code remains portable regardless of the architecture you use in compilation.

     1.5. <BEGIN LOOP>:
     WAIT FOR A MESSAGE
     Later when we layer on DTLS our server will set up a socket for listening via the “listen” system call.
 The server would then call “accept” upon hearing a request to communicate, and then wait for a connection to be established.
-UDP however in it's base for is connectionless.
+UDP however in it`s base for is connectionless.
 So our server, as of right now, is capable of listening for a message purely due to the fact that it has a socket!
 We use recvfrom system call to wait for an incoming datagram on a specific transport address (IP address, and port number).
     The recvfrom call is included with the #include <sys/socket.h> therefore we do not need to include this library again since we already included it in STEP 1.
     Defined: